cohalloran1/march-madness/src/output/analysis/matchup_1332_vs_1251.md

 ## Analysis

 As a #5 seed, Oregon has a significant seeding advantage over #12 seed Liberty.
 Historically, #5 seeds have won 64.90% of games against #12 seeds in the tournament.
-Oregon has the advantage with a 60.34% win probability.
+This is expected to be a close matchup, with Oregon having a slight edge (51.01% win probability).

 ## Betting Value Assessment